 See how neat these cupcake wrappers were filled... not globs of batter anywhere!

 The recipe instructs baking these cupcakes for 20 minutes in a 375F oven.
 I thought 375F was a bit high, but I followed the instructions anyway.
 Here they are after about 5 minutes in the oven... they look fine, don't they?

 Here they are after baking for the full 20 minutes.
-Much too brown for a 'vanilla' cupcake if you ask me... and I bake with an oven thermometer so I know the temp in my oven is accurate.
+Much too brown for a vanilla cupcake if you ask me... and I bake with an oven thermometer so I know the temp in my oven is accurate.

 They flattened out quite a bit too.
 So I decided to make a second batch, but baked them at a lower temp.